Diocese of Fort Wayne–South Bend: 1930 to 1950

-Diocese of Fort Wayne-South Bend
+1950 to 2000

+Noll died in July 1956.
+In December 1956, Pius XII erected the Diocese of Gary, removing Lake, Porter, LaPorte, and Starke Counties from the Diocese of Fort Wayne.
+Also in December, the pope named Auxiliary Bishop Leo Pursley of Fort Wayne as Noll's replacement.
+In 1960, Pope John XXIII renamed the Diocese of Fort Wayne as the Diocese of Fort Wayne–South Bend.
+The Holy Cross Brothers in 1966 opened Holy Cross College, a two-year college in Notre Dame, to educate the members of the order.
+Today it is a four-year liberal arts college open to men and women.

-After Pursley retired in 1976, Pope Paul VI appointed Auxiliary Bishop William McManus of the Archdiocese of Chicago as the next bishop of Fort Wayne-South Bend.
-He retired in 1985.
-The next bishop was Auxiliary Bishop John Michael D'Arcy from the Archdiocese of Boston, named by Pope John Paul II in 1985.
+After Pursley retired as bishop of Fort Wayne-South Bend in 1976, Pope Paul VI appointed Auxiliary Bishop William McManus of the Archdiocese of Chicago as the next bishop of the diocese.
+He retired as bishop of the diocese in 1985.
+McManus' successor was Auxiliary Bishop John Michael D'Arcy from the Archdiocese of Boston, named by Pope John Paul II in 1985.
 D'Arcy served as bishop until his retirement in 2009.

-The current bishop of the Diocese of Fort Wayne–South Bend is Kevin C. Rhoades, previously bishop of the Diocese of Harrisburg.
-Rhodes was appointed in 2009 by Pope Benedict XVI.

-Reports of sex abuse
+2000 to present

-In 2008, court papers revealed that Bishop Pursley in 1972 wrote to Bishop John Marshall of the Diocese of Burlington about Reverend Edward Paquette.
-Paquette wanted to transfer from Fort Wayne-South Bend to Vermont.
+The diocese in 2008 announced the merger of Sacred Heart Parish in Lakeville and St. Parish in South Bend,to form St. Catherine of Siena Parish.
+In 2008, court papers revealed that Bishop Pursley in 1972 wrote to Bishop John Marshall of the Diocese of Burlington about Edward Paquette, a priest who wanted to transfer from Fort Wayne-South Bend to Vermont.
 In his letter, Pursley warned Marshall that Paquette had been accused of molesting boys and should, if accepted in Vermont, be kept away from children.
 Marshall allowed Paquette to transfer, but ignored Pursley's advice to restrict him.
 In 2008, the Diocese of Burlington paid out a $8.7 million settlement to a Vermont sexual abuse victim of Paquette.

+In 2009, Pope Benedict XVI named Kevin C. Rhoades, previously bishop of the Diocese of Harrisburg, as bishop of Fort Wayne-South Bend.
+The diocese in August 2024 announced the merger of St. Hedwig and St. Patrick Parishes in South Bend on the recommendations of their pastors.

-In September 2018, Bishop Rhoades released a list of 18 priests and deacons who previously served the diocese and were credibly accused of sexually abusing minors.
+In 2018, Bishop Rhoades released a list of 18 priests and deacons who previously served the diocese and were credibly accused of sexually abusing minors.
+Eric Burgener, the parochial vicar at St. Vincent de Paul Parish in Fort Wayne, was removed from public ministry in January 2022 by the diocese.
+A woman had reported credible accusations to the diocese of Burgener having boundary issues.

-In 2018, the Pennsylvania Grand Jury investigation of sexual abuse in the church revealed information about Reverend William Presley, who faced allegations of sexual abuse in the 1970s when he was assigned to the University of Notre Dame and again later in Pennsylvania.
-In 2006, Rhoades (then bishop of the Diocese of Harrisburg) wrote to the Vatican asking they laicize Reverend William Presley.
-In his letter, Rhoades termed Presley as a "sexual predator" and a danger to the Catholic community.
-Rhoades reported him to law enforcement, but did not report him to the general public, fearing a scandal.